mmu-webdesign/l4-WPD-web-term-2/rwd-task-1.md

 INSERT - VIDEO WALK-THROUGH OF THE TEMPLATE (INC. COPY & PASTE INTO EDITOR AND SAVING AS INDEX.HTML)

 - Create a blank css file called `layout.css` and add it to the root of your site.
-The html template already contains a link in the &lt;head&gt;.
+The html template already contains a link in the `&lt;head&gt;`.

 - Keep your browser window small - don't use it at full screen - we are developing *mobile first*.